ContactEngineering/ce-container-stack/docker/jupyterlab-SurfaceTopography/README.md

 # jupyterlab-SurfaceTopography

-This container recipe provides the core `SurfaceTopography` package and a few other satellite packages from the `ContactEngineering` ecosystem.
+This container provides the core `SurfaceTopography` package and a few other satellite packages from the `ContactEngineering` ecosystem.

 ## Changes to the container